-He holds a MA in Japanese Studies and one in Art History, and has interned in the Japanese art sections of several prominent cultural institutions.
-He aspires towards a career either as a professor and scholar of Japanese history, or in the museum world or another capacity, working with Japanese history, art, and culture.
-A few years ago, he completed a year-long intensive Japanese language course, and is eager to return to Japan, and to Hawaii, and to become more properly engaged, in a more long-term sort of way, in local communities – i.e. the art scene, events and goings-on.
+I hold an MA in Japanese Studies and one in Art History, and have interned in the Japanese art sections of several prominent cultural institutions.
+I aspire towards a career either as a professor and scholar of Japanese & Luchuan history, or in the museum world or another capacity, working with Japanese & Luchuan history, art, and culture.
+I have also done a second field of readings in Hawaiian & Polynesian histories, and I very much hope in future to get the chance to teach courses, or design exhibits, on this woefully under-appreciated, under-discussed, massive part of the world.

-This blog serves as a place for me to share my thoughts on various topics, and to otherwise just share news, websites, books, or the like that I come across; it serves as a place for me to do so without feeling restrained by the requirements of academic rigor.
+(2) This blog serves as a place for me to share my thoughts on various topics, and to otherwise just share news, websites, books, or the like that I come across; it serves as a place for me to do so without feeling restrained by the requirements of academic rigor.
 I post here not in my professional capacity as an aspiring scholar, but in my personal, private capacity as a thinking person with interests and experiences.
 If you like what you see, then, well, thank you.
 I’m flattered.
 But if you think that what you see here is not professional enough, rigorous enough, to stand as proper scholarship, well, it’s not meant to be that.